 On full reports, pupils will also receive a tutor comment.
 Here is the outline of our Learning Profiles below:

 CFS believes in homework that supports class study and has meaningful outcomes.
 Class teachers will set homework each week in most subject areas for all secondary students.
 We recommend that at Key Stage 3 homework for most subjects should take 30 minutes; at Key Stage 4 homework should take between 30 minutes and an hour.
-Sixth Form pupils can expect to receive a substantial amount of homework and independent study.
-Homework is set using ‘Show my Homework’, an online programme which enables teachers to set homework and deadlines, and students to check their personalised homework diary at any time.
-Parents also have access to this on-line service to support their son or daughter.
 All pupils have the opportunity to attend at least one supervised study session in school in which they work on their homework independently in a quiet atmosphere and Key Stage 3 pupils can opt for more when choosing termly clubs.
-Further information can be found in our homework policy below:

 Use of Technology

 We are an innovative school and place high importance on the use of technology.
-All our KS3 pupils have an iPad for use in the classroom.
+All our KS3 pupils require a device (for example, chromebook) for use in the classroom.
 We use technology in and out of lessons to explore, create, experiment, assess and inspire.
 Our pupils find innovative ways to demonstrate their learning through such activities as independent research, film making, presentations and quizzes.

-In Year 7 pupils have ICT lessons where they learn how to use both iPad and PC technology as an effective tool in their learning.
+In Year 7 pupils have ICT lessons where they learn how to use an IT device as an effective tool in their learning.
 In Years 8 and 9 coding is taught as a discrete subject.
 Computer Science has a high uptake as an option subject in Years 10 and 11.

-Every secondary school student is expected to provide the following basic items of equipment for every lesson:
+Every secondary school pupil is expected to provide the following basic items of equipment for every lesson: